Kasar Devi

-It's believed that this temple is positioned on the earth's Van Allen Belt.
-The region surrounding the Kasar Devi Temple has an enormous geomagnetic field, thanks to gaps in bands of radiation.
-As a result, Kasar Devi is endowed with a cosmic energy similar to that of Stonehenge in UK and Machu Pichu in Peru.

 Also known as Hippie Hill or Crank's Ridge, Kasar Devi Temple complex has always been a melting pot of art, spiritualism and poetry.
 Singer Bob Dylan and actor Uma Thurman, have made this popular and today Kasar Devi continues to attract folks looking for answers to life's challenging questions.

-The temple hosts the annual "Kasar Devi Fair" on Kartik Poornima (November–December).
+The temple hosts the annual Kasar Devi Fair on Kartika Purnima (November–December).

 History

 Kasar Devi first became known when in the 1890s, Swami Vivekananda visited and meditated here and has mentioned his experience in his diaries.
 Walter Evans-Wentz, a pioneer in the study of Tibetan Buddhism, who later translated The Tibetan Book of the Dead, stayed here for some time.